 Modell's Browns won the 1964 NFL championship and his marketing background became apparent in many of his promotional tactics.
 He also served as league president (1967-1969) and chaired the NFL's television committee for more than three decades, helping negotiate many of the league's television contracts.

 But in addition to moving the Browns, Modell was involved in controversies regarding the firing of Paul Brown, whom the team was named after, and numerous contract disputes with players.
-Judge thinks those are big reasons why he hasn't been inducted.

 "The answer, based on what I know for the immediate future, is no. I don't see any foreseeable future where he's coming back in [the discussion]," Judge said on